 Texas Auto Insurance Information

 Texas law requires that insurers offer PIP to customers.
-If the client refuses to purchase PIP, they must
+If the client refuses to purchase PIP, they must indicate so in writing.

 SR-22 Insurance in Texas

 Also known as a Financial Responsibility Insurance Certificate, SR‑22 insurance is required in Texas for any individual with suspended or revoked driving privileges due to a car crash or conviction for DWI or other judgments.
 These individuals must file the SR-22 form with the Texas Department of Public Safety (DPS), maintaining coverage for two years from the date of the conviction or judgment rendering.
 The person must also file SR-22 if placing a security deposit with the DPS in compliance with either crash or crash default suspension.
 The minimum insurance coverage for an SR-22 is the same as the standard minimum requirements.

 Texas Driver Statistics

 As the largest state in the Lower 48, Texas is a world of contrasts.
 Home to major cities such as Houston, Dallas, Fort Worth and Austin, it’s also the Texas of wide-open spaces, long drives, and commutes.
 There isn’t a lot of public transportation available if someone wants to get from Point A to Point B — often a great distance — driving is the only option.

 Texas is among the nation’s fastest-growing states, with five of the country’s most rapidly growing cities: Houston, San Antonio-New Braunfels, Dallas Fort Worth, Odessa, and Austin.